Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Introduction

 Combining SPADE and SPA together in WBRW, we succeed in simulating the proton-electron coupling, which is a typical non-equilibrium quantum dynamics under the Coulomb interaction \cite{PakHammesSchiffer2004,BenamBallicchiaWeinbubSelberherrNedjalkov2021} and serves as the prototype for the Coulomb collisions \cite{CarruthersZachariasen1983,GrazianiBauerMurillo2014}.
 A thorough benchmark on 6-D simulations has been made to evaluate the performance of SPADE.
 For the sake of comparison, we endeavor to produce reference solutions by a massively parallel characteristic-spectral-mixed scheme \cite{XiongZhangShao2022}, in which the Wigner function is represented as a tensor product of $75^3$ cubic spline basis in $\bx$-space and $80^3$ Fourier basis in $\bk$-space (with mesh size $73^3\times 80^3 \approx 2\times10^{11}$) to attain high accuracy.
-Numerical results manifest that SPADE can be systematically improved by either increasing the sample size or deepening the partition.
+Numerical results manifest that SPADE may potentially avoid the oversampling problem by increasing the sample size.
 This constitutes the solid preparation for our attempt to obtain the first-principle solution to proton-electron coupling in 12-D phase space, where both proton and electron are treated quantum mechanically, and may potentially pave the way for the interlacement of kinetic theory and molecular dynamics in high energy density physics \cite{GrazianiBauerMurillo2014}.

 The rest is organized as follows.
-Section~\ref{sec.wigner} briefly reviews the Wigner function formalism for quantum mechanics in phase space and illustrates the basic idea behind SPA.
+Section~\ref{sec.wigner} briefly reviews the Wigner function formalism for quantum mechanics in the phase space and illustrates the basic idea behind SPA.
 Section~\ref{sec.wbrw_spa} details the WBRW-SPA model (i.e.~using SPA in WBRW) for the Coulomb system.
 Section~\ref{sec.spade} focuses on the intuition and design of SPADE.
 Numerical simulations on 6-D and 12-D proton-electron couplings are reported in Sections~\ref{sec.num} and \ref{sec.num_12d}, respectively.
-Finally, conclusions and discussions are drawn in Section~\ref{sec.conclusion}.
+Finally, conclusion and discussion are drawn in Section~\ref{sec.conclusion}.